-Today’s lectionary text jumps right over the feeding of the 5000 and Jesus walking on water, but don’t worry – we will give those stories our full attention next Sunday.
+Those verses we skipped over tell us of the feeding of the 5000 and Jesus walking on water, but don’t worry – we will give those stories our full attention next Sunday.
 Today, we are going to look at what happens before and after those miracles in order to focus in on the one word that sums up most of Jesus’ ministry: compassion.

 Verse 34 stands out in the middle of the story we just heard: “As he went ashore, he saw a great crowd; and he had compassion for them, because they were like sheep without a shepherd; and he began to teach them many things.”